 First look: GoPro’s upcoming QuikStories software is an automated storytelling tool

-Still, in closed beta restricted to personnel, QuikStories represents GoPro’s renewed hobby in software development that commenced in earnest with the acquisition of mobile enhancing apps Replay (considering that rebranded as Quik) and Splice early final 12 months, acquisitions that cost the employer a collective $105 million.
-GoPro has been constructing on those belongings to carry its movement cameras in nearer alignment with cell gadgets like iPhone, an attempt that has culminated in QuikStories.
+Still, in closed beta restricted to personnel, QuikStories represents GoPro’s renewed hobby in software development that commenced in earnest with the acquisition of mobile enhancing apps Replay (considering that rebranded as Quik) and Splice early final 12 months, additions that cost the employer a collective $105 million.
+GoPro has been constructing on those belongings to carry its movement cameras in nearer alignment with cell gadgets like the iPhone, an attempt that has culminated in QuikStories.

 “This is going to realign GoPro with the phone movement — the phone generation — and align GoPro with the convenience bar that’s been set up with the aid of the cell phone, and make it just as clean as using your phone to seize reviews which you handiest can with a GoPro,” said Nick Woodman, founder, and CEO of GoPro.